Photograph of two monuments in Glasgow, Scotland

 Cail Bruich

 Cail Bruich boasts a Michelin star for its efforts and serves up Scottish fare with a French twist.
 If you want your own private event, they host up to a maximum of 28 guests.
-Another culinary experience is being part of the counter where the chef is in front of the open kitchen creating the dishes, in this while you will enjoy Krug Champagne.
+Another culinary experience is being part of the counter where the chef is in front of the open kitchen creating the dishes; in this, you will enjoy Krug Champagne.

 Unalome

-Immerse at the Unalome Kitchen Table.
-This unique spot is perfect for overseeing how the chef and his team are doing your desires.
-Take an exquisite 8-course exclusive chef's menu.
-Roasted Orkney Scallops and Perigord Foie Gras are one of the best dishes here.
+Immerse yourself at the Unalome Kitchen Table.
+This unique spot is perfect for overseeing how the chef and his team are fulfilling your desires.
+Enjoy an exquisite eight-course exclusive chef's menu.
+Roasted Orkney scallops and Périgord foie gras are among the best dishes here.

 Frequently Asked Questions